PETER GLENSHAW, CHAIR

 KRISTIN ROTH, VICE CHAIR

-Kristin and her husband Bryan moved to Lyme in 1998.
-Kristin is Associate Director of Admissions at the Tuck School of Business at Dartmouth, and has also served as Director of Thayer School Career Services and Associate Director of Undergraduate Career Services at Dartmouth.
-Prior to moving to NH, she worked in human resources for GE and student affairs and career services for Georgetown University and the University of Virginia.
-She received a Bachelor's in Foreign Service and a Master's in English from Georgetown and a Master's in Counselor Education from UVA.
-Kristin has served on the boards for the Hampshire Cooperative Nursery School and Lyme Nursery School and been an active volunteer for the Lyme School.
-She and Bryan have three children.
+Kristin and her husband Bryan moved to Lyme in 1998, raising three children here.
+Kristin is the Director of Volunteer Services at Dartmouth-Hitchcock Medical Center, having previously served in admissions at the Tuck School of Business at Dartmouth, and in career services at Dartmouth.
+She has also worked in human resources for GE and student affairs and career services for Georgetown University and the University of Virginia.
+Kristin has served on the boards for the Hampshire Cooperative Nursery School and Lyme Nursery School and volunteered for the Lyme School.

 Mant Copeland and his wife, Nancy, have lived in Lyme since he graduated from Tuck in 1987.
 Until recently Mant served as CFO for WICOR Americas Inc., a subsidiary of WICOR AG of Switzerland.
 Their two children grew up in Lyme and attended the Lyme School.
 Mant served three terms on the Budget Committee and was an original member of the Lyme Recycling Committee, which started recycling on a voluntary basis and applied for the Foundation’s very first grant.
 He coached in the Ford Sayre ski program, and Lyme baseball and soccer for 10 years.
 Mant was also on the Lyme School Board, and treasurer of Friends of Hanover Lacrosse for several years.